amanda-reed/DATA146/project5_2.md

 <img src='p5_1.PNG' height = '350' width = '450'/>     <img src = 'p5_2.PNG' height = '350' width = '450'/>

 In effort to try improving the training and testing results, I ran the KNN Classification over a range of (70, 80) with distance as a weight.
 Though the training scores improved, the maximum testing score stayed relatively similar.
 I found the maximum testing score to be 0.50268 with ```k=73```.
+Since the training scores improved but the testing scores did not, the KNN model may be overfit when using distance as a weight.
+Additionally, there may be little significance of distance if the points are relatively evenly spaced from eachother.

 <img src = 'p5_3.PNG' height = '350' width = '450'/>